bolighed/hexty/README.md

 ```

 The html tags with attribute `data-textly` having values matching the keys in `index.texts.js`.
 It is important if your text contains HTML your key must finish with `-html` and if contains Markdown it must finish `-md`.
+Placeholder ending with `-x` will not be checked.

 ```html
 <!DOCTYPE html>